Timorese wedding traditions

-Timorese wedding traditions (Berlaki, Barlaque, Barlake) apply to marriages on the island of Timor, which is divided between Indonesia and East Timor.
-The wedding traditions are still followed in about half of all marriages in East Timor.
+Timorese wedding traditions (Berlaki, Barlaque, Barlake) apply to marriages on the island of Timor, which is divided between Indonesia and Timor-Leste.
+The wedding traditions are still followed in about half of all marriages in Timor-Leste.
 Ever since colonial times, there has been heated debate about the value of these traditions and the role of women in them.

 Background

 Although there are sometimes very big differences between the languages and cultural systems of the various ethnolinguistic groups on Timor (e.g. patriarchal and matriarchal systems), there are also many similarities in their cosmological ideas and social structures.